partlygloudy/personal-website/blog/posts/18-predictions-6.md

 <figure style="margin-top: 25px">
     <img src="/static/img/posts/18-special-elections-dist-sample.svg"
          alt="Histogram showing the distribution created by averaging 4 randomly drawn samples from the above distribution, and repeating 1000 times">
-    <figcaption>Distribution created by averaging 4 randomly drawn samples from the above distribution, and repeating 1000 times</figcaption>
+    <figcaption>Distribution created by averaging 4 randomly drawn samples from the above distribution, repeating 1000 times</figcaption>
 </figure>

 According the ChatGPT, this method is called “bootstrapping” and is probably a reasonable way to approach the question.
-To run these ‘simulations’ I described the problem the ChatGPT Code Interpreter and uploaded a CSV with the previous 2023 results, and then it wrote the python code, ran the trials, and returned a new CSV with all the trial results.
+To run these ‘simulations’ I described the problem to ChatGPT Code Interpreter and uploaded a CSV with the previous 2023 results, and then it wrote the python code, ran the trials, and returned a new CSV with all the trial results.
 Really cool! \[here’s a [link to the conversation](https://chat.openai.com/share/349516cc-f4b2-497f-9b61-e56737c7da6e)\]

 The 1000 trials had a **median of 6.6% and an IQR of 1.8% - 10.9%**, which is what I used to specify the distribution on Metaculus.